louisatallah12/MySQL_DB/README.md

 # MySQL_DB

+This project gathers MySQL and C# technologies.
-Created an application for restaurant managers during my junior year (2020).
+I have created an application for restaurant managers during my junior year (2020).

+Windows Application (WPF).